Density matrix renormalization group approach to the low temperature thermodynamics of correlated 1D fermionic models

 \section{Representative results}

 We apply the ED/DMRG method to fermionic models such as Eq.~\ref{eq:EHM_ham} and seek accurate low $T$ thermodynamics.
 The size dependence of the entropy $S(T,N)$ per site generates $T(N)$ in Table~\ref{tab2} at which the thermodynamic limit is reached.
 The ED/DMRG results in the lower panel of Fig.~\ref{fig1} are based on the crossing or merging points $T_N$ of $N = 4p$, $4p + 2$ susceptibilities.
 The $96/98$ curves cross at $T_{98} = 0.118$, slightly below the truncated $S(T,98)/T$ maximum at $T(98) = 0.14$, as required to be in the thermodynamic limit for $T > T(N)$.
 Gapless systems have finite $\chi(T)$ and $S^\prime(T)$ at $T = 0$ while gapped systems have $\chi(0) = S^\prime(0) = 0$ and $E_{ST} > 0$ to the lowest triplet.
-Finite systems with a singlet ground state and periodic boundary conditions have decreasing $E_{ST}(N)$ with $N$.
-It follows that $\chi(T,N_e)$ converges to $\chi(T,n)$ from below for $N_e = 4p + 2$,
+Since $E_{ST}(N)$ decreases with N in finite systems, it follows that $\chi(T,N_e)$ converges to $\chi(T,n)$ from below for $N_e = 4p + 2$,

-The calculated $\chi(T)$ based on $\chi(T,4p+2)$ and Eq.~\ref{eq:suscep_conv_below} is closely similar, with maximum deviation of $3 \times 10^{-4}$ at $T = 0.13$ or $0.27$.
-We use both merging points and $4p + 2$ convergence in the following.
+The calculated $\chi(T)$ based on merging at $T_N$ and Eq.~\ref{eq:suscep_conv_below} are closely similar, with maximum deviation of $3 \times 10^{-4}$ at $T = 0.13$ or $0.27$.
+We use merging points, $4p + 2$ convergence and $T(N)$ in the following.
 They exploit the size dependence and return consistent thermodynamic limits.